ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #ImmunityCredentials #PublicHealthVsPrivacy.md

 ## News & Opinion (Most Recent First)

 **Two of the biggest mobile app platfroms, Apple & Google, are partnering on contact-tracing technology.
-Early privacy analysis is positive, but it still has centralization issues (see [Implementation & Analysis](#implementation--analysis) section below for more details).**
+Early privacy analysis is positive, but it still has centralization issues (see [Implementations & Analysis](#implementations--analysis) section below for more details).**

 * McSweeney, Michael (2020, April 10).
 Apple, Google partner on COVID-19 contact tracing tech initiative. [#News #Opinion, The Block].